aomlomics/tourmaline/README.md

 Run Deblur or DADA2 to generate ASV feature tables and representative sequences.
 This is akin to OTU picking.

 * Denoise amplicon data using Deblur or DADA2 to generate ASV feature tables (BIOM).
 Use paired-end mode (DADA2 only) if sequence and amplicon lengths permit.
-* Rarefy tables to even depth.
 * Summarize tables and representative sequences (ASVs).
+Record results in Quality Control summary tables.
+* Use table summary to determine appropriate rarefaction depth.
+* Use representative sequences summary to determine length distribution of sequences.

 ## Step 4.
 ASV curation: phylogeny and taxonomy